-All freshmen living in Thomas University housing are required to take either campus based and/or hybrid courses during their first two semesters in attendance.
+All freshmen living in Thomas University housing may only take campus-based courses during their first two semesters in attendance.

 In cases of extenuating circumstances, an appeal to take an online course during a student's first two semesters can be made to the Vice President of Academic Affairs.